-Splashing around in Lake Buchanan, fly fishing on the Llano River, listening to live music, and photographing historic buildings are just a few of the coolest things to do in Llano.
+Swimming, kayaking, fly fishing, and panning for gold & gems on the Llano River, listening to live music, and photographing historic buildings are just a few of the coolest things to do in Llano.
 This beautiful Texas Hill Country town sits on the banks of the Llano River between rolling green hills just over an hour northwest of Austin.
 Events like the Llano Fiddle Fest and Llano Country Opry make this an ideal destination for music lovers.
 Go hunting in Llano and see for yourself why they call it the “Deer Capital of Texas.”
 This is a Texas town where you can go fishing, two-stepping, and star gazing, all in a single day.
 See the below list of things to do in Llano to help plan your trip.

 Spend an Afternoon Fly Fishing

 There’s something calming about the rhythm of a fisherman’s fly line dancing on a river, serenaded by the surrounding crickets and birds as the sun slips behind the horizon.
-This is the kind of experience you’ll have when you go fly fishing on the Llano River.
-Book a guided tour with Castell Guide Service and they’ll bring everything you need, including flies, leaders, tippets, drinks, snacks, and sunblock.
-You can even rent a rod, reel, and waders.
 As for the fishing itself, Guadalupe and largemouth bass, Rio Grande Cichlids, and a variety of sunfishes are all waiting to be caught throughout the year.

 Go Hunting in Llano

 Bring your camo and go hunting in Llano, the “Deer Capital of Texas.”
 Each year, 6,000 to 8,000 hunters travel to Llano seeking the abundance of white-tailed deer.
-The Llano Chamber of Commerce even hosts Llano Hunter Appreciation the first Friday in November to kick off hunting season in Texas.
+The Llano Chamber of Commerce hosts the Llano Hunter Appreciation the first Friday in November to kick off hunting season in Texas.
 There are a number of outfitters, guides, suppliers, and processors in Llano to help create an enjoyable, responsible, and easy hunting experience.
-Places like Oran Hill Outfitters and Three Sticks Outfitters do a lot of the work for you and grant you access to some of the most breathtaking land in the Texas Hill Country.
-You can then return home with some delicious and lean venison to share with family and friends.

 Enjoy Live Music

 In Llano there’s always a fiddle fiddling, a guitar strumming, and drums beating.
 This town is alive with its own rhythm and embraces live music at its many venues and special events throughout the year.
 The Heart of Texas Country Music Association's Llano Country Opry hosts performances at the historic LanTex Theater the second Saturday each month.
-Greats like Kitty Wells, Johnny Bush, and Johnny Wright have graced the stage for this event.
-For something a bit more low key, sip a hand-crafted caramel macchiato and listen to live music at Fuel Coffee House on the quaint Main Street.
+Greats like Kitty Wells, Johnny Bush, and The Bellamy Brothers have graced the stage for this event.
+For something a bit more low key, sip a hand-crafted caramel macchiato and listen to live music at Fuel Coffee House on east Main Street.
 This java joint routinely hosts renowned songwriters in an intimate setting at Songwriters in the Round on the third Thursday of each month.